okta/okta-oidc-android/README.md

         .create();
 ```

-You can create client which does logins with a web browser in sync way
+You can create client which does sign in with a web browser in sync way

 ```java
 SyncWebAuthClient webSyncAuthClient = new Okta.SyncWebAuthBuilder()